Kungbib/vuejs-template/README.md

 Template for getting started with Vue.js projects at the National Library of Sweden.

-The viewer is the front-end to the ebooks-prototype.
 It is driven by Webpack 4 through [Vue CLI 3](https://cli.vuejs.org/).

 **TOC:**
 * [Project Setup](#project-setup)